arkadi81/crud-template/README.md

 * POST /api/user/ - creates new user (id assigned automatically)

 ## Todo
-* design/css - improve design and implement better UI for the modal dialog
+* design/css - improve design and implement better UI for the modal dialog - clean up interaction conflicts between datatables / jquery / bootstrap (or use fewer technologies)
 * streamline use requireJS throughout front end.
 Learn more about how requireJS interacts with a NodeJS environment
 * refactoring and renaming variables, redesigning database to accomodate more general needs
 * testing, task running (prettification, sass, minification, linting etc)